3mdeb/96boards-docs-wiki/The-FAQ-nursery.md

 Firstly, consider checking to see if anyone else has asked a similar question.
 I'd recommend using a full search engine since that is more powerful than the search box built into the forum, for example if you use google just add <code>site:96boards.org your search words</code> to limit you search to the forums (and the 96Boards documentation).

+This is the way to search from the mailing list. <code>site:lists.96boards.org your search words</code>

 Otherwise the best thing to do is to start a new topic and give it a good title.
 The title appears in the side bar on the forum and gets lots of visibility.
 A good title will tend to attract better answers.

 **Q: Is there a mailing list for 96Boards?
 Is the discussion in the mailing list saved somewhere?**